 Seminar-style classes with 15 to 20 students that provide an opportunity to probe a variety of evolving issues and eternal questions.

 A shared academic experience is enhanced by the small size of the program, approximately 500 students.
 All first-year Honors students live in an Honors living and learning community on the Mount Vernon campus.
 Upper-level Honors students have the option of living in an Honors residential community on the Foggy Bottom campus.

 Students enroll in a series of unique courses, addressing questions and issues through cross-cultural and cross-disciplinary perspectives, drawing from the humanities, natural sciences, and social sciences.

-Programming includes off-campus activities with professors and staff including visits to local museums, day trips throughout the region, theater performances, and film screenings; discussions in the program's Club Room; student-faculty dinners; and guest speaker.
+Programming includes off-campus activities with peers, professors, and staff including visits to local museums, day trips throughout the region, theater performances, and film screenings; discussions in the program's Club Room; student-faculty dinners; and guest speaker.

 CLOSE FACULTY RELATIONSHIPS: Small, discussion-driven Honors courses create a collaborative environment and strengthen relationships between students and faculty.

 Supplemental to other advising at GW, Honors advisors assist students with academic, career, and personal planning.

 Honors students have early registration during their second, third, and fourth semesters at GW.

 Achievement in the Honors Program is indicated on a student's transcript.